PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/avg_order_value.png"/></div>

-Average order value helps in understanding customer spending habits and the effectiveness of marketing strategies.
-A higher average order value indicates that customers are spending more per transaction, which can contribute to increased revenue and profitability.
+The average order value is valuable for gaining insights into consumer spending patterns and evaluating the efficacy of marketing approaches.
+A high average order value signifies that consumers are spending more per transaction potentially leading to increased revenue and profitability.

 + __Total Pizzas Sold:__